 Let’s see the basic and most interesting facts about Budapest!

 1 – The capital of baths

-No other capital in the world has more baths than Budapest does and probably it is the only capital that has natural thermal springs (approx. 120 of them all together, with a daily output of 70 million litres!).
+No other capital in the world has more baths than Budapest does and probably it is the only capital that has natural thermal springs (approx. 120 of them altogether, with a daily output of 70 million litres!).

-From the Roman times, baths have been built in the area.
+From Roman times, baths have been built in the area.

 Under the Turkish rule, between 1541 and 1686, a number of Turkish baths were built on the Buda (western) side of the Danube.

 There are approx. 20 baths and lidos all over the city out of which 7 are regarded as historical baths.
 The most popular, Széchenyi Medicinal Bath, is the largest medicinal bath in Europe.

 2 – Biggest synagogue in Europe

 The Dohány Street Synagogue in downtown Budapest is the largest synagogue in Europe and one of the biggest in the world (some sources mention it as the 2nd largest in the world, however, I could not find bulletproof evidence for this), built between 1854 and 1859.